 The right is a good example of the regulatory downsides of relying on consent or performance of a contract to justify processing – they come with various baggage under GDPR relative to other justifications for processing.

-Where the right is likely to arise controllers will need to develop procedures to facilitate the collection and transfer of personal data when requested to do so by data subjects.
+Where the right is likely to arise controllers need to have procedures in place to facilitate the collection and transfer of personal data when requested to do so by data subjects.

 Right to object (Article 21)

-The Directive's right to object to the processing of personal data for direct marketing purposes at any time is retained.
+The previous Directive's right to object to the processing of personal data for direct marketing purposes at any time was retained.

 The right not to be subject to automated decision taking, including profiling (Article 22)

-This right expands the existing Directive right not to be subject to automated decision making.
+This right expands the right not to be subject to automated decision making that already existed under the Directive.
 GDPR expressly refers to profiling as an example of automated decision making.
 Automated decision making and profiling "which produces legal effects concerning [the data subject] … or similarly significantly affects him or her" are only permitted where